fechan/fechan.github.io/_posts/2024-10-20-pidgin-island-quest-retrospective.md

 During the normal, asynchronous play, players would type text and post clarifying pictures or drawings to communicate.
 The synchronous sessions were predefined hours of the week when available players would play together which, other than happening at a faster pace, was mechanically identical to asynchronous play.
 Most of the SCC's Pidgin Games only involved a handful of players, and PIQ was no exception: 9 players signed up for PIQ initially, but only 6 players actually played.
 By the final week only 2 players were active, and the decision was made to stop the experiment.

-## Providing Goals Through Roleplaying
+## Providing goals through roleplaying

 One big problem that conpidgins face is that people need something to talk about, otherwise there's not much reason to converse, let alone in a pidgin nobody understands very well.
 To solve this problem, PIQ introduced a loosely structured tabletop roleplay system, inspired by Dungeons & Dragons, which gave players in-game challenges requiring cooperation to complete.